nasa-jpl/autoRIFT/docs/rdr_geo.md

-### 5.4 Radar image over user-defined geographic Cartesian coordinate grid
+### 5.4 Radar image over user-defined map-projected Cartesian coordinate grid

 <img src="../figures/autorift1.png" width="100%">

-***Output of "autoRIFT" module for a pair of Sentinel-1A/B images (20170221-20170227; same as the Demo dataset at https://github.com/leiyangleon/Geogrid) at Jakobshavn Glacier of Greenland over user-defined geographic Cartesian (northing/easting) coordinate grid (same grid used in the Demo at https://github.com/leiyangleon/Geogrid): (a) estimated range pixel displacement (in pixels), (b) estimated azimuth pixel displacement (in pixels), (c) light interpolation mask, (d) chip size used (in pixels).
-Notes: all maps are established exactly over the same geographic Cartesian coordinate grid from input.***
+***Output of "autoRIFT" module for a pair of Sentinel-1A/B images (20170221-20170227; same as the Demo dataset at https://github.com/leiyangleon/Geogrid) at Jakobshavn Glacier of Greenland over user-defined map-projected Cartesian (northing/easting) coordinate grid (same grid used in the Demo at https://github.com/leiyangleon/Geogrid): (a) estimated range pixel displacement (in pixels), (b) estimated azimuth pixel displacement (in pixels), (c) light interpolation mask, (d) chip size used (in pixels).
+Notes: all maps are established exactly over the same map-projected Cartesian coordinate grid from input.***

 This is done by implementing the following command line: